lsentkiewicz/javascript/nodejs.md

 ## Configuration
 Use [node-config](https://www.npmjs.com/package/config).
-Use `.json` extension.
+Use `.json` extension by default.
 If values are dynamic/javascript based then use `.js` extension.

 Usually, there should 4 files:
 - `default.json` contains default values for all environments.
 It should define settings for localhost deployment.
 - `production.json` will override `default.js`.
 Loaded when `NODE_ENV` is equal to `production`.
-Do not duplicate settings from `default.js`.
+Do not duplicate settings from `default.json`.
 Define only differences for example: disable verbose logging.
 - `test.json` similar to `production.json`, but loaded when `NODE_ENV` is equal to `TEST`.
 Usually, you should use a different database url.
 - `custom-environment-variables.json` it will override all previous settings based on env variables.
 Read more [here](https://github.com/lorenwest/node-config/wiki/Environment-Variables#custom-environment-variables).